wrh2/pyProcessor/report/report.md

 #### Lowering latency

-Since the architecture is memory-memory, small quick memories are used for the implementation of the instruction memory and memory module.
+Since the architecture is memory-memory, small quick memories were used for the implementation of the instruction memory and memory module.
-The clock cycle time for accessing both the instruction memory and the memory module was 1 assuming a clock period of 20ns.
 This was done to minimize memory latency.

 #### Maximizing throughput